creek-service/aggregate-template/README.md

 the creation of new team repos.

 If creating a template repo, take a look at the [bootstrap workflow](.github/workflows/bootstrap.yml), which runs when a new repo is created from this template.
 You may want something similar in your template.
+Note: this file is deleted by the `init.sh` script.

 ### Gradle commands